 The answer is not so clear-cut.
 Sometimes travel insurance is a smart investment, and other times it’s a waste of money.
 Read on to find out if travel insurance is really worth it for your next trip.

-- 3 Common Things Travel Insurance Doesn't Cover
+- 3 Times Travel Insurance Is Worth It

 Did you know?
 Travel spending has increased considerably and is now at its highest mark since the pandemic started, 6% above pre-pandemic levels.1